-I often get the question: What is the best kayak for beginners?
+I often get the question: What are the best kayaks for beginners?

 Only when these basic questions have been addressed can you answer the original question.
 The answer I leave is always colored by personal experience and performance requirements of the current kayak type, which does not always coincide with your own requirements and expectations.

 If you’re just starting out, buying your first kayak can seem like a daunting task.
-With so many models, styles, accessories, and sizes, it can be a little confusing to know which beginner kayak is right for you.
+With so many models, styles, accessories, and sizes, it can be a little confusing for beginners to know what kayak is right for them.

 Should you choose a sit-on-top or a sit-in?
 What material should you go with?
 Where will you be kayaking?
 With so many questions, it’s no wonder people often feel overwhelmed with making a decision on buying a kayak.